Deployment and Maintenance / Standalone Deployment

 or aarch64

-architecture versions based on the current environment:
+architecture version based on the current environment:

 Bash | |